zchee/kubernetes-docs/docs/admin/kube-apiserver.md

       --audit-log-truncate-max-batch-size int                   Maximum size of the batch sent to the underlying backend.
 Actual serialized size can be several hundreds of bytes greater.
 If a batch exceeds this limit, it is split into several batches of smaller size. (default 10485760)
       --audit-log-truncate-max-event-size int                   Maximum size of the audit event sent to the underlying backend.
 If the size of an event is greater than this number, first request and response are removed, and if this doesn't reduce the size enough, event is discarded. (default 102400)
       --audit-log-version string                                API group and version used for serializing audit events written to log. (default "audit.k8s.io/v1beta1")
       --audit-policy-file string                                Path to the file that defines the audit policy configuration.
-Requires the 'AdvancedAuditing' feature gate.
-With AdvancedAuditing, a profile is required to enable auditing.
       --audit-webhook-batch-buffer-size int                     The size of the buffer to store events before batching and writing.
 Only used in batch mode. (default 10000)
       --audit-webhook-batch-max-size int                        The maximum size of a batch.
 Only used in batch mode. (default 400)
       --audit-webhook-batch-max-wait duration                   The amount of time to wait before force writing the batch that hadn't reached the max size.
 Only used in batch mode. (default 30s)
       --audit-webhook-batch-throttle-burst int                  Maximum number of requests sent at the same moment if ThrottleQPS was not utilized before.
 Only used in batch mode. (default 15)
       --audit-webhook-batch-throttle-enable                     Whether batching throttling is enabled.
 Only used in batch mode. (default true)
       --audit-webhook-batch-throttle-qps float32                Maximum average number of batches per second.
 Only used in batch mode. (default 10)
       --audit-webhook-config-file string                        Path to a kubeconfig formatted file that defines the audit webhook configuration.
-Requires the 'AdvancedAuditing' feature gate.
       --audit-webhook-initial-backoff duration                  The amount of time to wait before retrying the first failed request. (default 10s)
       --audit-webhook-mode string                               Strategy for sending audit events.
 Blocking indicates sending events should block server responses.
 Batch causes the backend to buffer and write events asynchronously.
 Known modes are batch,blocking. (default "batch")
       --audit-webhook-truncate-enabled                          Whether event and batch truncating is enabled.